sammigachuhi/my_django/docs/18-geodjango-model.md

 ```

-Now add the following class that will capture the rest of the questions 2 to 8 above.
+Now add the following class that will capture the rest of the fields of: *recorder, responder name, location, age, crops, image* and *comments* fields.
 Notice that the `Recorder` field is related to the `Researchers` field via a many-to-one relationship as exemplified by the `ForeignKey` field.

 ```
 class Question(models.Model):